boxbeam/untwine/README.md

 ![Example expression errors](./screenshots/expr-1.png)

+Untwine supports automatic error recovery, enabling the same 12 lines of code to continue parsing after an error to discover more errors.
+A recovered input with error nodes can also be obtained.
 ![Example json errors](./screenshots/json-1.png)

 Since errors indicate a range rather than just a single position, multiline errors are also supported: